Green-Software-Foundation/state-of-green-software/src/pages/business-case.md

 [Accenture](https://www.accenture.com/content/dam/accenture/final/a-com-migration/pdf/pdf-177/accenture-tech-sustainability-uniting-sustainability-and-technology.pdf#zoom=40) found that thoughtful, green UX design can streamline the user experience while driving down business costs.
-[Insight 19].
+[Green software principles must be a part of the user experience](/insights/green-software-principles-user-experience/).
 As shown by these examples, there is a strong correlation between GreenOps and FinOps.
 Green software practices lead to the optimized and more efficient use of computing resources, which in turn lowers the cost of ownership of IT.